Things You Didn’t Know About the Holocaust

 Regardless of the place or country name, the Holocaust was not uniform across all places and all times except for the eventual goal (developed as WWII brought more places under Nazi control) of the elimination (read “murder”) of all Jews.

-In the following chapters of this in-progress book THINGS YOU DIDN’T KNOW ABOUT THE HOLOCAUST, I hope to make this confusing European place/country name information as well as the differing and confusing aspects of the Holocaust as coherent as possible.
+In the chapters of this in-progress book THINGS YOU DIDN’T KNOW ABOUT THE HOLOCAUST, I hope to make this confusing European place/country name information as well as the differing and confusing aspects of the Holocaust as coherent as possible.
 (On the topic of place names, you might want to get children’s puzzles of your own for the different time periods.)